 Cally Trench gave an illustrated talk, and did a Q&A with designer Jane Glennie, at Wycombe Arts Centre, High Wycombe, on 4th September 2021.

-Cally also gave an illustrated talk, and did a Q&A with designer Jane Glennie, with two readings from the book (by Nick Trench, and Philip Lee on behalf of Marco Calí), hosted by Loucia Manopoulou, at South Hill Park, Bracknell, on 23rd September 2021.
+Cally also gave an illustrated talk, and did a Q&A with designer Jane Glennie, with two readings from the book ('The Right Hand' by Nick Trench, and 'The Red Hand Gang' by Marco Calí), hosted by Loucia Manopoulou, at South Hill Park, Bracknell, on 23rd September 2021.

 Cally also gave an illustrated talk, and did a Q&A with designer Jane Glennie, with four readings from the book (by Jim Attewell, Salma Ahmad Caller, Chris Mercier, and Nick Trench), hosted by Neile Wright, at the Rising Sun Arts Centre, Reading, on 15th October 2021.